uraimo/SwiftyGPIO/README.md

 }while(true)
 ```

-Swifty GPIO also provide a bit banging software implementation of a SPI interface, you just need two GPIOs to initialize it:
+We can't test the hardware SPI with the CHIP but SwiftyGPIO also provide a bit banging software implementation of a SPI interface, you just need two GPIOs to initialize it:

 ```Swift
 let gpios = SwiftyGPIO.getGPIOsForBoard(.CHIP)